 The Canon PowerShot G3 X and the Canon PowerShot G5 X are two digital cameras that were officially introduced, respectively, in June 2015 and October 2015.
 Both the G3X and the G5X are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 20 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G5 X is notably smaller (10 percent) than the Canon G3 X. Moreover, the G5X is substantially lighter (52 percent) than the G3X.
 It is worth mentioning in this context that the G3X is splash and dust resistant, while the G5X does not feature any corresponding weather-sealing.

 Concerning battery life, the G3X gets 300 shots out of its NB-10L battery, while the G5X can take 210 images on a single charge of its NB-13L power pack.
 The power pack in the G5X can be charged via the USB port, which can be very convenient when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

 |Canon G3 X»||123 mm||77 mm||105 mm||733 g||300||Y||Jun 2015||999||Canon G3 X|

 |Canon G5 X«||112 mm||76 mm||44 mm||353 g||210||n||Oct 2015||799||Canon G5 X|